vanesascode/git-cheatsheet/README.md

 ### 🔷`git clone https://github.com/vanesascode/git-cheatsheet.git new-git-cheatsheet`

 To get the git remote repository into your computer.
 You add the link of the repository and if you like, you can add a name to the folder (e.g. "new-git-cheatsheet"), otherwise, it would be called like the remote repository(in this case: "git-cheatsheet").
-The git repository will be different from the original.
 In the terminal, you have to be in the folder you want this new folder to be in.
+The cloned repository will have a git history and you can keep pushing changes into the original remote repository.

+### 🔷`git fetch`

+Imagine you have your remote repository more updated that your local repository, and you want to update your local repository to be like the remote one.
+This command will fetch the latest changes in the remote repository.
+Run `git --all --graph` and you will see that you have a commit ahear of your HEAD in your local repository.
+You'll have to sync this ahead commit into your local repository with the command `git pull origin main`.
+Run `git --all --graph` to see if it worked.

+### 🔷`git pull origin main`

+(see `git fetch`)

 ***